meilisearch/documentation/learn/configuration/instance_options.md

 **CLI option**: `--ignore-missing-dump`
 **Default**: Disabled

-Prevents a Meilisearch instance from throwing an error when `--import-dump` does not point to a valid dump file.
-Meilisearch will then continue its process and not import any dump.
+Prevents Meilisearch from throwing an error when `--import-dump` does not point to a valid dump file.
+Instead, Meilisearch will start normally without importing any dump.

-If the `--ignore-missing-dump` flag is not specified, and the file cannot be found, an error occurs in the CLI.

 _This option is not available as an environment variable._